ifandelse/writing/techpro/web client storage options/post.md

         // other members, etc.
 	};

-For the most part, what these two methods do is nearly identical.
+For the most part, what these two methods do is *nearly* identical.
 We start a transaction (with `self.db.transaction(["prefs"])`).
 Then we indicate which object store we're going to work with (via `.objectStore("prefs")`).
 This is where the two diverge.
 On each one, we're opening a cursor that will allow us to iterate over results.
 However, the `filterPrefs` method (which allows us to find the band/artist preferences for a specific person) passes `IDBKeyRange.only(name)` to the cursor.
 This tells IndexedDB that we only want the items in this index that have the specified key.
 (The kinds of key constraints possible are very helpful - see [this](https://developer.mozilla.org/en-US/docs/IndexedDB/Using_IndexedDB#Specifying_the_range_and_direction_of_cursors) for more detail.)

-Both methods are using the same function as the onsuccess handler.
+Both methods are using the same function to generate an onsuccess handler.
 (The `onsuccess` handler will be called for each record the cursor returns).
 The function returned from `getIterator` will be our `onsuccess` handler:

 	var getIterator = function(container, prefs, topic) {
         return function (event) {